ericposas/ecolab-cms/README.md

   - Create Edit mode for all module types
   - Clean up, add all functionality to Web Module edit/create
   - Create all functions for "Custom Module", which is essentially an image upload route
+  - Add function of "enabled/disabled" for modules (will disable on the tablet/screen view)